Mariusthvdb/custom-ui/examples.md

+# Some examples using custom-ui.

+This is an excerpt of my own package, and can be used directly if you copy it to your own homeassistant structure and activate packages.
+Of course other methods work also, like pointing to a dedicated customize file, and referencing that in your configuration.yaml

+Note that the triple `===` which is used throughout the community and examples on the original repo are not necessary. `==` suffices.
+Secondly, always use a guard for unexpected states.
+Of course this holds for Jinja templates in HA too...
+The guard is used by setting the `else` clause, which in the examples below are on the last lines, starting with 'return'.
+Dont need to use the word `else` itself, though it will be valid if you do.

+Lastly, remember to delimit the lines with a `;` .

 # Templates

 The `templates` attributes allow you to inject your own expressions and code using JavaScript code or template literals in order to override entity attributes and state.